ungabunga55/chararchive/README.md

 # Chub Card Viewer

 A local gallery viewer for the Chub.ai character card dump.
 Browse, search, sort, open, and download cards from your machine.
 The JSON dump stays local.

-Thumbnails lazy-load from `avatars.charhub.io` unless you mirror PNGs locally.
+The viewer can browse card data with only the JSON dump.
+For gallery images, the current setup is local-first: it uses generated local WebP thumbnails when available, then local full PNGs, then remote CharHub `avatar.webp` as the final fallback.
+PNG card downloads can also fetch the full PNG from CharHub if the local PNG is missing, while that endpoint remains available.

 ## Data Sources